ArctiqTeam/Holacracy-Constitution/Holacracy-Constitution.md

 ### 4.5 Constitution Amendments and Repeal

 The Ratifiers or their successors may amend this Constitution or repeal it entirely, using whatever authority and process they relied upon to adopt it.
-Amendments must be in writing and published where all Partners of the Organization can access them.
+Amendments must be in writing and published where all Team Members of the Organization can access them.

 ---